 As historic as they come, the Cincinnati Zoo is one of the best medium sized zoos in America.
 It has all of the animals one would expect at a zoo but doesn’t pander to the customer to see them.

 The Cincinnati zoo is one of the oldest zoo’s in America.
-Opened in 1875, the same year as the park the reptile house is the oldest building in any zoo in the nation.
+Opened in 1875, the same year as the park, the reptile house is the oldest building in any zoo in the nation.
 The park does a good job keeping the history upfront and vivid but not stagnating in it.
 Yes the buildings are old, but the methods for keeping the animals do not seem to be.
 Even major historical events are given the respect they deserve.
 One of the best examples of this is the Passenger Pigeon and Carolina Parakeet Memorial.
-Both specie became extinct at the zoo, but the park does not hid the truth of what happened.
+Both species became extinct at the zoo, but the park does not hide the truth of what happened.

 Overall the Zoo keeps very true to its goals of conservation, education, and preservation with respect for the visitor as a consumer of information and the main reason for it existence.